tapvanvn/rpi-cluster-helper/README.md

 ## Using
 After clone or download this bundle, you should may go to rpi-cluster, clone cluster-info-template.txt and rename it to cluster-info.txt.

-Open cluster-info.txt and modify it follow the format  <PI-MAC-ADDRESS> <HOSTNAME> for each raspberry board in your cluster per line.
+Open cluster-info.txt and modify it follow the format  <PI-MAC-ADDRESS> <hostname> for each raspberry board in your cluster per line.
 Dont forget add an empty line at the end of file.
-(Note: if hostname contains 'master' word, that pi will be known at master node)
+(Note: if hostname contains 'master' word, that pi will be known at master node) .
+Mac-address must be uppercase format.

 With each sdcard you will first burn rasbian in it before flug in your computer and do the following steps.